jkaupp/shiny-server/Pen/welcome.md

 ## How to use Pen:

+1. Select the survey that was run using the GRASP tool.
-1. Click browse to upload the GRASP csv file for the survey results (NOT THE STATUS FILE)
+2. Click browse to upload the GRASP csv file for the survey results (NOT THE STATUS FILE)
-2. Once it's processed the file, you'll see two tabs activate.
-Marks and Comments.
-Each tab allows you to quickly select and review marks and feedback for each group.
+3. Once it's processed the file, you'll see tabs appear.
+Each tab allows you to quickly select and review results for each group within the survey.
-3. To download a PDF file version of the marks and comment report (each team on a single page), click the appropriate button.
+3. Additionally, you can download PDF reports for your survey.
+Below the file input you'll see a button appear.
+Clicking it will process the reports, then download them to your computer (This can take a moment, so please be patient)

 ## If something breaks: